mhowlett/NNanomsg/README.md

 Alpha quality.

 Tested against nanomsg version 0.2-alpha only.

-sendmsg and recvmsg not yet implemented (but send and recv are).

 Polling functionality could probably be implemented completely in managed code (thus getting rid of the extra native library) and more properly integrated with the .NET runtime / ThreadPool.
 Some aspects of this task